Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (measured in MB per second) that can be moved over the external memory interface in one second.
-It's calculated by multiplying the interface width by its memory speed.
-If the card has DDR type memory, it must be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
-The better the memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
-This figure is calculated by multiplying the total amount of texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in one second.
-Pixel Rate: Pixel rate is the most pixels the graphics card could possibly record to the local memory per second - measured in millions of pixels per second.
-The number is calculated by multiplying the number of colour ROPs by the clock speed of the card.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel rate is also dependant on many other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to reach the maximum fill rate.
+Memory Bandwidth: Bandwidth is the max amount of information (measured in megabytes per second) that can be transported over the external memory interface in one second.
+It's calculated by multiplying the card's bus width by its memory speed.
+If the card has DDR memory, the result should be multiplied by 2 again.
+If it uses DDR5, multiply by 4 instead.
+The better the memory bandwidth, the better the card will be in general.
+It especially helps with AA, High Dynamic Range and high resolutions.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied per second.
+This figure is calculated by multiplying the total amount of texture units by the core speed of the chip.
+The better this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.
+Pixel Rate: Pixel rate is the most pixels that the graphics card could possibly record to the local memory in one second - measured in millions of pixels per second.
+The figure is worked out by multiplying the amount of colour ROPs by the clock speed of the card.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel rate also depends on many other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices